saurabhima/gsoc_LEADERBOARD/README.md

     [![Python 2.7 Windows Install](https://img.youtube.com/vi/QYUBz4mrnFU/0.jpg)](https://www.youtube.com/watch?v=QYUBz4mrnFU)

     * Ubuntu Install
+    Python 2.7 is install by default in case of Ubuntu.
+If you are using some other flavour of Debian or a minimal install version then you need to install Python 2.7 seperately.
+You can also confirm the default Python version using the following command
+    '''python
+    python -V
+    '''
 ## Donor Management Workflow
 This module will provide the various types of users to access sub modules which will help them in managing donors across various stages of the donation process.
 The various stages are mentioned in details below.
 ### User Types